What Happens If You Fail An ISO Audit? Here’s Our Guide On What To Do After

 Why might you fail your ISO Certification Audit?

-During your Certification audit, auditors may raise non-conformances.
+During your Certification process and audit, auditors may raise non-conformances.
 A non-conformance is a failure to meet a specific requirement, and can be either minor or major.
 Depending on the severity and/or number of non-conformances, the business can be facing an audit failure.

 Understanding the reasons behind possible failures may empower your organisation to strengthen your processes, address weaknesses, and ultimately position yourself for a successful Certification audit.
 While this list isn’t exhaustive, here are just some of the reasons businesses may fail their audit: